Arts and Culture

 To view locations and some site photos of the proposed spaces, visit calgarylibrary.ca.

-Below are the proposed budgets for the identified opportunities for immediate commissioned installation within the four identified Calgary Public Library locations.
+Below are the proposed budgets for the identified opportunities for immediate commissioned installation within the identified Calgary Public Library locations.

 Application Process

-Artists interested in being part of Indigenous Placemaking at the Library must prepare and submit the following submission package in their request for proposal (RFP).
+Artists interested in being part of Indigenous Placemaking at the library must prepare and submit the following submission package in their request for proposal (RFP).

 Please include one digital copy of the following in the proposal:

-• A Letter of Interest:(no more than one page) Identifying the ideas for the artwork or art installation, a summary of your experience as an artist and why you want to participate as an artist with the Placemaking Initiative.
-This can be an audio/video recording.
+• A Letter of Interest: (no more than one page) Identifying the ideas for the artwork or art installation, a summary of your experience as an artist and why you want to participate as an artist with the Placemaking Initiative (this can be an audio/video recording).

-• Current Resume (Curriculum Vitae): If applying as an artist team please provide one for each artist.
+• Current Resume (Curriculum Vitae):If applying as an artist team please provide one for each artist.

 • Support Images:Up to five images of past work including art styles and a brief description (50 words max) of the artwork, title of artwork, medium, date of artwork, dimensions, budget.
 Submit only quality images.